 Eligibility, Elected Officials - The Town will make available medical insurance coverage to each Full-time Elected Official.
-For purposes of this section, "Full-time Elected Official" shall be defined as the Superintendent of Highways and the Town Clerk, provided they continuously work a minimum of thirty hours per week.
+For purposes of this section, "Full-time Elected Official" shall be defined as the Town Supervisor, Town Clerk, and Superintendent of Highways, provided they continuously work a minimum of thirty hours per week.